Unity MCP Integration Framework

 1. Download the latest ZIP file from the release page and extract it

-2. Note the full path of the `build/index.js` file
+2. Note the full path to the `build/index.js` file

 3. Open the Claude Desktop configuration file `claude_desktop_config.json`